ROCm/HIP/docs/faq.rst

 Can I install CUDA and ROCm on the same machine?
 ------------------------------------------------

-Yes, but you still need a compatible GPU to actually run the compiled code.
+Yes, but you require a compatible GPU to run the compiled code.

 HIP detected my platform incorrectly.
 What should I do?
 -------------------------------------------------------

-See the :doc:`HIP porting guide<how-to/hip_porting_guide>` under the section "Identifying HIP Runtime".
+See the "Identifying the HIP Runtime" section in the :doc:`HIP porting guide<how-to/hip_porting_guide>`.

 On NVIDIA platforms, can I mix HIP code with CUDA code?
 -------------------------------------------------------